IasmimCristina/custom-hooks-when-not-use/README.md

 1.  `feat/cat-app-not-using-use-ref:` two cat lists that share context.
 The first list always add two cats every render.
 (Not using useRef.)
 [With context]

-1.2.  `feat/cat-app-introduction:` two cat lists that share context.
+1.2  `feat/cat-app-introduction:` two cat lists that share context.
 The first list always add two cats every render.
 [With context] (Using ref)

 2.  `feat/cats-list-no-context:` application without `useContext` for cats list.

+3. `feat/initial-console-logs:` application with modal and toggle theme with console.logs before any memoization or refactor to decrease re-renders.

-3.  `feat/cat-app-inifinite-re-renders:` version without `useCalback`, but using `React.memo()` and `useMemo`.
+4. `feat/cat-app-inifinite-re-renders:` version without `useCalback`, but using `React.memo()` and `useMemo`.

-4.  `feat/chained-hooks:` final version with state componentization and memoization.
+5.  `feat/chained-hooks:` final version with state componentization and memoization.